Suzanna-Linn/slua/docs/moving-if-and-loops.md

 ### Generic for

-It is used with for tables.
+It is used with tables.

-First let's say an array table using a numeric for, which is not the best way: local vegetables = {"Carrot", "Tomato", "Potato", "Onion", "Lettuce"}
+Saying an array table using a numeric for, which is not the best way:
+<pre class="language-slua"><code class="language-slua">local vegetables = {"Carrot", "Tomato", "Potato", "Onion", "Lettuce"}
-<pre class="language-slua"><code class="language-slua">for i = 1, #vegetables do
+for i = 1, #vegetables do
 	ll.OwnerSay(`index {i} is {vegetables[i]}`)
 end</code></pre>